DiegoPaezA/HRVlibrary/README.md

 The method used is Welch's Periodogram (1967), which is based on the periodogram method developed by Bartlett (1948).
 Bartlett's method consists of dividing a sequence of N points into K segments, and then the periodograms of each of the K segments are calculated.
 The estimate of the Bartlett power spectrum is given by the average of the periodograms of each of the K segments.

+## Class Details

+The signal filtering process starts by resampling the VFC signal to a uniformly sampled 1 Hz signal, since as described in section 3.3.2, the recorded VFC signal does not have a constant sampling interval.
+After resampling, RR intervals that lie outside the upper and lower bounds are discarded, as seen in Figure 36.
+The limits are calculated from the calculated average of the HRV signal and its interquartile range.

+The frequency analysis of the signal is performed using the Welch periodogram method presented in section 3.4.4.
+To implement the method, the Scipy Welch library function (SCIPY.ORG, 2013) was used.
+To calculate the frequency spectrum of the VFC, the signal was prepared by resampling it at a frequency of 4 Hz.
+With the prepared HRV signal the welch function was applied using a 256-point Hanning window with a 50% overlap and 1024-point FFT.

 **References of this work can be found in:** https://repositorio.ufsc.br/handle/123456789/160626